mjit584/2020/content/pages/tourism/index.md

 ## "I voted against it"

-the cruise line a 25-year concession designating it as the only cruise port in southern Belize.
+The agreement signed in 2013 between the government of Belize and Norwegian granted the cruise line a 25-year concession designating it as the only cruise port in southern Belize.

 Many people who live near the caye didn’t understand what the presence of this Miami-based cruise line would entail.
 “There was one guy that worked for the cruise line and walked around in the village talking about cruise tourism,” Terry said.
 “A lot of people didn't know much about cruise tourism at that point.”